hariprasad9121/SAT_FINAL_UPTO-OTP/README.md

    - Select your department and section
    - Choose your year of study (I-IV)
 3. Submit the form (Enter key works for submission)
+4. **Check your email for OTP verification code**
+5. **Enter the 6-digit OTP to complete registration**
+6. **Use "Resend OTP" if you don't receive the email**

 ### Student Dashboard
 1. Login with your roll number and password
+2. **Use "Forgot Password?" if you can't remember your password**
-2. View your profile information
+3. View your profile information
-3. Click "Edit Profile" to update your details
+4. Click "Edit Profile" to update your details
-4. Upload certificates with additional details:
+5. Upload certificates with additional details:
    - Certificate name
    - Start and end dates
    - Event type
-5. View your certificate history and download certificates
+6. View your certificate history and download certificates

+### Password Recovery
+1. Click "Forgot Password?" on the login page
+2. Enter your registered email address
+3. Check your email for password reset OTP
+4. Enter the OTP and set a new password
+5. Login with your new password

 ### Admin Dashboard
 1. Login with your department-specific admin credentials